eml-eda/acaces-ocnn/README.md

-# Optimized Execution of Neural Networks at the Edge
+# Optimizing and Compiling Neural Networks for RISC-V Multi-Core Processors

-PhD Course - Computer Engineering - Politecnico di Torino
+ACACES Course 2024 - Politecnico di Torino

-**Authors**: Daniele Jahier Pagliari, Alessio Burrello
+**Authors**: Alessio Burrello, Daniele Jahier Pagliari

 ## Setup Instructions for Session #1

 The ideal environment for running the Python notebooks (for the first Hands-on Session) is a local instance of Jupyter Lab.
 However, you will need a GPU to run all steps in a reasonable time.
-If you do not have access to one, please follow the instructions to use Kaggle or Google Colab instead.

 ### Instructions for Local Jupyter Lab